 - The type itself.

-- How to copy and to rehash it (usually just rebuild the structure by applying the right copy and rehash functions on subterms).
+- How to copy and to rehash it (usually, rebuild the structure by applying the right copy and rehash functions on subterms).
+The information for rehashing can also be provided in a new, experimental format as a value descr that describes the representation of the datatype in memory.
+Pending further information, define descr by let descr = Unmarshal.Direct.

 - A name for the datatype.

-Example 4.21 The type of postdominators is the following variant.
+Example 4.22 The type of postdominators is the following variant.

+'''

-| type postdominator = Value of Cilutil.StmtSet.t | Top
+type postdominator = Value of Cilutil.StmtSet.t | Top

+'''